EP1: Adam Sharplin

 EP4: Matt & Wendy Rayner

 Matt and Wendy talk about the changes they made together to improve their wellbeing and strengthen their relationship in response to Matt's breakdown.
-On the surface Matt comes across as a "laid-back surfer type" who has it all together, but as he points out "people have layers".
 Matt talks about how anxiety and stress along with an injury in his 30's pushed him over the edge.
-He described how he found strength through talking to mates and practicing mindfulness meditation.
-Wendy talks about how Matt's breakdown affected her feelings towards him, but how getting in touch with her own strength allowed her to love Matt for all that he is.

 EP5: Cam Ryan

 Cameron Ryan talks about how time in the bush, fishing, and open conversations with mates have improved his wellbeing.
-Cam is doing what he loves - regenerating native bush in Mawhitipana Valley on Waiheke Island - although as a child living in the city he was taught that the bush was a dangerous place.
-He overcame this fear and the bush became more than just his home and work; for Cam the natural world is a lens he looks through to understand how we can support each other to grow and change in service of future generations.
+For Cam, the natural world is a lens he looks through to understand how we can support each other to grow and change in service of future generations.

 EP6: Matiu Te Huki

 Matiu Te Huki talks about how expressing his culture though the performing arts helped him overcome his shyness, find his purpose, and progress to becoming a leader.
-He discusses how learning to fully feel his feelings and find support from men, as well as women like his partner, have helped him improve himself.
 He also offers insight into what it is to be a man, and what he does on a daily basis to nourish his wellbeing.

 EP7: Carl Hammington

-Carl Hammington grew up in a culture that focused on physical prowess and competition, rather than looking after the mind and body.
-He talks about how gym culture can be toxic, teaching us to spend hours on our own routine and image, rather than connecting with people.
-Carl tells the story of developing a “Superman Complex” growing up, wanting to be the best at everything, and taking this attitude to body building.
-As he struggled with the stress from own expectations, he began looking around him and realised that strength could be found in community and opening up about the ways he was feeling.
+Carl grew up in a culture that focused on physical prowess and competition, rather than looking after his wellbeing and finding a place within community.
+He tells the story of developing a “Superman Complex” growing up, wanting to be the best at everything, and taking this attitude to body building.

 EP8: Devon Briggs

-Devon Briggs, a good mate of Sam's, tells his story of growing self-confidence through skating as a kid, and then his confidence being damaged when his step-dad entered the picture, who made him feel small and like he was never good enough.
-As an adult his step-dad has become a shadow in his life; Devon tries to be the best all the time while also convincing himself that his best is never good enough.
-After a doctor told him that he was depressed, he sent a text to Sam asking for support.
+Devon Briggs, a good mate of Sam's, tells his story of growing self-confidence through skating as a kid, and then his confidence being damaged when his step-dad entered the picture.
 Learning mindfulness changed his life and he’s been riding the upward spiral ever since.

 EP9: Henry Samia

 As a second generation Samoan New Zealander, Henry describes feeling pulled between two cultures and struggling to find a solid sense of identity.
-He discovered his “village” at a Pacific Island church where he connected with his culture through language and a wider experience of family.
-He offers his experience on finding community, having a healthy partnership, finding the right people to talk to about challenges in life, and how to prioritise time.
-Henry believes that to be strong we need to be true to ourselves and our sense of purpose, which many people may still need to discover.
+Henry believes that to be strong we need to find our village and be true to ourselves and our sense of purpose.

 Ep10: Sas aka Matthew Peppercorn